phyrenight/bingo/README.md

-# bingo
+# Bingo
-A a bingo game that can be played in your browser.
+A a Bingo game that can be played in your browser.

-##install
+##Install
 download or fork the repository

 #To run

-to run program navigate to the bingo index.html double click on index.html
+to run the program navigate to the bingo index.html double click on index.html

 ##How to play
-To play just click new game, a board will generated for you.
+To play a Bingo game, click the new game button.
+A Bingo board will be generated for you.